Reacher season 1: Casting

 On September 4, 2020, Alan Ritchson was cast in the title role.
 On March 22, 2021, Malcolm Goodwin, Willa Fitzgerald, and Chris Webster were cast as series regulars.
 On May 19, 2021, Bruce McGill, Maria Sten, and Hugh Thompson joined the main cast.
 On June 11, 2021, Kristin Kreuk, Marc Bendavid, Willie C. Carpenter, Currie Graham, Harvey Guillén, and Maxwell Jenkins were announced to have joined the cast in undisclosed capacities.

 Filming

 A temporary townscape was built in North Pickering, Ontario to support filming of the season.
 The entire fictional city of Margrave was built from the ground up in a leased farm field in Ontario.
 Other areas of filming include Toronto, Port Perry and Pickering.
 Principal photography of the season took place between April 15 and July 30, 2021, in Toronto.
 During filming, Ritchson broke a bone in his shoulder, which required surgery.
 He also tore an abdominal muscle during a fight scene.

 Release

 The season's episodes were released on February 4, 2022.

+Reception

+The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.3/10, based on 75 critic reviews.
+The website's critics consensus reads, "Reacher captures the trademark bulk of its titular hero while trading away some of his definition, but fans of the novels will find plenty to love about this faithful adaptation."
+Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 18 critics, indicating "generally favorable reviews".

+Lucy Mangan of The Guardian said, "This rollicking adaptation of Lee Child's man-mountain ex-military sleuth is hugely fun, packed with punchups and far better than Cruise's movie efforts."
+Michael Hogan of The Telegraph wrote, "Reacher is huge, pulpy fun and far classier than you might expect."
+Joshua Alston of Variety praised the casting of Ritchson but said the character was unsuitable to carry this kind of show: "the longer it runs, the more obvious its protagonist-shaped void becomes".
+Dan Fienberg of The Hollywood Reporter called it "frustratingly over-faithful to the source material", saying, "I wouldn't mind another season, but I'd probably still rather read another book."